gchq/coreax/CONTRIBUTING.md

 tests with many assert statements unless it would significantly affect run time, e.g. due to excess set up or duplicated function calls.

-Use the form: actual expected in asserts, e.g.
+Use the form: (actual, expected) in asserts, e.g.
 ```python
 assertEqual(actualValue, expectedValue)
 ```